Summer heat and resulting drought can be brutal on plants.

 Perennial Year 3: ‘The third year they leap’

-- By the 3rd year, perennials should be off and running with water, just rain coming from heaven as long as it rains regularly.
+- By the 3rd year, perennials should be off and running without supplemental water, rain coming from heaven should be all they need as long as it rains regularly.
 However, in a dry year, definitely give established perennials water.

 Drought- Resistant Perennials for Zone 3-4 Gardens for Sun and Shade Gardens

-Perennials tend to push through hot and dry weather conditions better than most annuals.
-One reason is that after three years, they have extensive, robust root systems that haven’t been disturbed.
+Mature perennials tend to push through hot and dry weather conditions better than most annuals because they have extensive, robust root systems that haven’t been disturbed.
 Perennials with deep tap roots are the most resilient to arid conditions.

 Keep a watchful eye on your perennials even though they have a propensity to tolerate the heat and the dry very well.
 Water them when necessary.